So you’re looking for the best tankless hot water heater?

 Think about it; are you buying the heater for your home or a business.
 And just exactly how much use will you get out of it per day?
 And can you even afford the damn thing in the long run?

-All these and more questions are answered when you consider the following factors when shopping for a tankless warm/hot water heater.
+All these and more questions are answered when you consider the following factors when shopping for a tankless warm/hot device.

 While some of the most popular electric models are as small as a book or shoe box, others like gas or propane powered models require more room for their valves, burners, and vents.